ap-aditya/PaperSight/README.md

 ### 4\.
 Install Dependencies

-Install all required packages from the `requirements.txt` file:
+Install all required packages from the `pyproject.toml` file:

 ```bash
 uv sync